h-gokul/AeroPendulum/ClassicalControl_MatlabTests/ReadME.md

-- Open Loop Response contains the parameter identification Experiment Procedure to build the mathematical model relationship and transfer function of the system for Feed back linearization.
+- OpenLoop  contains the parameter identification Experiment Procedure to build the mathematical model relationship and transfer function of the system for Feed back linearization.
-- StepResponse tests contain the Simulation procedure for identifying Kp for Proportional Controller design based on assumed plant constants (ie Transfer Function coefficients)
+- StepResponseAnalysis tests contain the Simulation procedure for identifying Kp for Proportional Controller design based on assumed plant constants (ie Transfer Function coefficients)